Iximiel/aoc2025/README.md

 And I took the apporach of reaading again and again the file to have a easier and more straighforward logic that trying with a smart solution and failing spectacularly.

+## Puzzle 7

+I am solving a simplified wave equation?
+Maybe not, just counting the splits was easier that read, I had to count the number of splitter that have been hit.

+Let's see what is the evilness in the second part